superhornets/FRC-Simulations/2020 Control Panel/README.md

 The Control Panel starts at a random location.

-The teleop VI can read the simulated game data, letting you know the desired color position.
+The TeleOp VI can read the simulated game data, letting you know the desired color position.

 The top half of Main.VI is a simulated game controller.
 These are the controls you can use to initiate actions of the robot.

 The bottom half of Main.VI shows the robot arm positioned next to the Control Panel.
 It shows the Control Panel as if you are looking down on it.
-It also serves as a Dashboard allowing the drivers to see what is occuring.
+It also serves as a Dashboard allowing the drivers to see what is occurring.

 This is a screen shot of Main.VI